Omniverse-Web3-Labs/Introduction/docs/README.md

 * Transfer Token $skywal$ to another account on Polkadot:
     ```sh
     # --transfer <tokenId>,<pk>,<amount>
-    node index.js -t skywalker,0x256077...,66
+    node index.js -t skywal,0x256077...,66 -p uniques
     ```
-    * `skywalker` is the example tokenId of token $skywalker$.
+    * `skywal` is the example tokenId of token $skywal$.
-    * `0x256077...` is the receive Omniverse Account.
+    * `0x256077...` is the recipient Omniverse Account.
 You can get the Omniverse Account by [get account](#check-the-account).
     * `66` is the token id of transferred token $skywal$.

 * Check `owner of` Token $skywal$ as detailed at [Check the NFT balance](#check-the-balance-nft) above.